mukherjeeangan26/Steady_Dynamic_MCNN/README.md

   * Activate the new environment by: conda activate my-new-env
   * Install IDAES by: pip install idaes-pse
   * Get IDAES extensions by: idaes get-extensions
+  * If a user wants to dodge using IDAES framework, the easiest way to install a version of Ipopt is: conda install -c conda-forge ipopt.
+More information can be found in
+    PYOMO documentation (available online at: https://pyomo.readthedocs.io/en/stable/contributed_packages/parmest/index.html).

+However, for latest updates on IDAES and installation commands, please look up the IDAES GitHub page (https://github.com/IDAES/idaes-pse).

 Other libraries may be installed before running the Python notebooks, as necessary.